-As singing plays an important part in the Music curriculum, the children will also focus on singing and writing songs in two and three parts.
-All children should be able to sing in harmony and with musical delivery by the end of Year 6 and this is exhibited in their 'End of Year' farewell performance where they will combine their singing with their language skills, performing UNICEF's "On Ecrit Sur Les Murs" in French as an ensemble to a wider audience.
+As singing plays an important part in the Music curriculum, the children will focus on singing and writing songs in two and three parts.
+This is exhibited in their piece aimed at teaching a topic to their younger peers, and also when composing their 'End of Year' farewell performance.